loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

 // At any given moment only one stack is used to execute upon, which means that while
 // other stacks can be allocated and freed, and variables can only be pushed on the
 // current one.
 Mutating or reading data on other stacks is undefined behavior,
-// outside of higher order functions.#todo[se över]
+// outside of higher order functions.

 All functions in #ln are called through jump(with some discrepancies for top-level functions and FFI).
 This is implemented by passing around all